Georgia's Medicaid redetermination process gets rolling

 With the redetermination process expected to take more than a year, the fiscal 2023 mid-year budget includes funding to hire 450 case managers to manage the process at DHS.

-The agency has also installed self-service kiosks in more than 400 public library locations.
+The agency also plans to install self-service kiosks in more than 400 public library locations.

 “I have seen the state agencies, both DCH and DHS, come forward with really good faith efforts to plan as best they can,” said Laura Colbert, executive director of Georgians for a Healthy Future.